Connor-Beck/Calcium-image-processing-intro/README.md

 (1) Plot a coule of neuronal calcium signals with highlighted locations of the transient events (2) Create a scatter plot with time as the x-axis, neuron ID as the y-axis, with scatter points representing the time points corresponding to detected spikes.

-### Task 1.2 - Analyze network activity
+### Task 1.3 - Analyze network activity

-[Yuste's](papers/Yuste-NeurontoNetwork.pdf) review discussing the need for circuit investigations instead of individual neurons.
-A great history lesson and a fun read.

 [Wenzel and Hamm](papers/Wenzel_and_Hamm-Ensembles.pdf) provides a guide to identifying and quantifying neuronal ensembles with calcium imaging, discussing theoretical, experimental, and analytical considerations for studying co-activity patterns in vivo.

 ## Contributing

 Pull requests are welcome.
-Please open an issue if you would like to help contribute to this project or find errors.
+Please open an issue if you would like to help contribute to this project or if you find errors.

 ## License